 All users should be familiar with the rules of the forum.

-Posts on UFOs, Nazi wunderwaffen/flying saucers, conspiracy theories, alien crashes, moon landing denials and the like are specifically discouraged and would be better posted elsewhere.
+Posts on alien UFOs, speculative Nazi wunderwaffen/flying saucers/atomic bombs, general conspiracy theories, alien crashes, moon landing denial and the like are specifically discouraged and would be better posted elsewhere./li>

-Posts on alternative history or speculation should be posted in the Alternative History and Future Speculation board here.
+Posts about alternative history or speculation about projects in the future should be posted in the Alternative History and Future Speculation board here.

-The primary purpose of the "Secret Projects" sections of this forum is to document real, but unbuilt, projects.
-Prototypes that didn't enter series production may also be appropriate at the discretion of the moderators.
+The primary purpose of the "Secret Projects" sections of this forum is to document real, but unbuilt, projects by legitimate companies.
+Prototypes that didn't enter series production where appropriate are allowed at the discretion of the moderators.
 Aircraft built in series production should generally be discussed in the "Aerospace" section, warships, tanks and other military vehicles in the "Military" section, etc.

 Do not post patent images in the Secret Projects sections unless you have good reason to believe they may represent a real project or illustrate technology used in a real project.
 Other potentially interesting (but not identified to a particular project) patent images should go in "Patent Pending" section.